Use a single application for both the development environment and production environment by switching over the profile and settings

 -

-In step General, set the fields related to the profile as shown below, and then select Next.
+In the step General, set the fields as shown below, and then select Next.

 Field name